Sainan/PHP-GTA-External/README.md

 - PHP-CLI 7.4.x with the FFI extension enabled
 - [Composer](https://getcomposer.org/)

-Feel free to clone this repo, run `composer install` in the clone's directory, and if that worked fine, you can just execute `php run.php`.
+Feel free to clone this repo, run `composer install` in the clone's directory, and if that worked fine, you can just execute `php php-v.php`.